zymill/flvAnalyser/README.md

     History versions please visit history_version directory if necessary.

-    Please tell me if you meet any problems.
+    Please tell me if you meet any problems or good ideas.
     * mode 1：commit issues at here;
     * mode 2: email to me;
     * mode 3: welcome to use WebChat;